frh0/receipt-wallet-/README.md

 ## Features
-1.user can upload receipt via camera
+- user can upload receipt via camera
-2.user can uload recipt from camera rool
+- user can uload recipt from camera rool
-3. user can choose catgory in which this receipt belogns to
+-  user can choose catgory in which this receipt belogns to
-4. it will categorise the receipt by the category
+- it will categorise the receipt by the category

 ## Requierements
-Xcode 14
+- Xcode 14
-iPhone with A12 Bionic CPU and later running iOS 16
+- iPhone with A12 Bionic CPU and later running iOS 16

 ## Installation
-Build and Run using Xcode 14 and iOS 16 devices with A12 Bionic CPU and later
+- Build and Run using Xcode 14 and iOS 16 devices with A12 Bionic CPU and later